 What works so well on national television networks every night of the week

-can give your act a much needed career shot in the arm:
+can give your local comedy club act a much needed career shot in the arm:

 Pump new life into your act by continually putting current events into witty perspective!
 (7:26)